 An Announce reply is sent on two occasions: after a client sends a SetStation command, or when the station a client is listening to changes its song. songnameSize represents the length, in bytes, of the filename, while songname contains the filename itself.
 The string must be formatted in ASCII and must not be null-terminated.
-So, to announce a song called Beat It, your client must send the replyType byte, followed by a byte whose value is 7, followed by the 7 bytes whose values are the ASCII character values of Beat It.
+So, to announce a song called Gimme Shelter, your client would send the replyType byte, followed by a byte whose value is 13, followed by the 13 bytes whose values are the ASCII character values of Gimme Shelter.